The French Mistake: Production

-The title of "The French Mistake" is a reference to the climax of the 1974 American satirical western film Blazing Saddles.
-At the end of said movie, a fight between the heroes and villains breaks out that literally breaks the fourth wall and spills over into an adjacent movie set wherein a musical entitled The French Mistake is being filmed.
+The title of "The French Mistake" is a reference to the climax of the 1974 American satirical western film Blazing Saddles, where a fight breaks out that literally breaks the fourth wall, spilling over into an adjacent movie set, where the musical number The French Mistake is being filmed.

 Reception

 "The French Mistake" aired on The CW on February 25, 2011.
 The episode was watched by 2.18 million viewers with a 1.0/4 share among adults aged 18 to 49.
 This means that 1.0 percent of all households with televisions watched the episode, while 3 percent of all households watching television at that time watched it.
 Supernatural ranked as the second most-watched program on The CW in the day, behind Smallville.

 Zack Handlen of The A.V.
 Club gave "The French Mistake" an A, calling it "Supernatural at its most gloriously self-referential".
 While noting that the episode was not perfect, Handlen nevertheless found the entry to be humorous and "smart" in a way that prevented him from "really want[ing] to poke holes in it".

 Diana Steenbergen of IGN gave "The French Mistake" a 9.5 score out of 10 and applauded the show writers for taking "an insane idea and turn it into gold".
 In particular, Steenbergen cited the episode's willingness to playfully lampoon the shows stars and producers as one of its strongest elements.

 In her book Supernatural: A History of Television's Unearthly Road Trip (2021), Erin Giannini ranked "The French Mistake" at number 16 on a list of "must-see" episodes.
 Calling it "the most meta of the series' many meta episodes," Giannini praised the episode for not "just break[ing] the fourth wall," but instead "pulveriz[ing] it".

 The episode has become a large point of discussion among the show's fans, as well as the cast and crew, due to its in-jokes and meta plot.
 In particular, creator Eric Kripke and actor Jared Padalecki have cited "The French Mistake" as one of their all time favorite episodes of the show.